TheSpyder/rescript-nodejs/README.md

 We welcome and encourage anyone to contribute!
 In order to minimize confusion and avoid any wasted effort, here are some recommendations:

-- If you notice a bug or a typo, feel free to create an issue or submit a PR to fix it.
+- If you notice a bug or a typo feel free to create an issue or submit a PR to fix it.
-- If you want to request a feature/improvement, it's best to create an issue first, so we can discuss the details.
-The last thing we want is for you to spend a lot of valuable time and energy creating a pull request when it doesn't fit in with the project goals.
-That doesn't mean we won't merge your PR, but we cannot guarantee it.
-We prioritize code review and open discussion.
+- If you want to request a feature/improvement, it's best to create an issue first and start a discussion.
+Don't spend a lot of valuable time and energy creating a pull request when it might not fit in with the project goals.
+Your PR may still be merged if it isn't based on an issue but expect to have a discussion first.
-- If you notice gaps in the documentation and want to help us fill in those gaps, you can help us out by submitting a PR, or by creating an issue and providing a draft of the docs you want to add.
+- If you notice gaps in the documentation and want to help fill them in, feel free to go straight to PR.
+Or create an issue and provide a draft of the docs you want to add.
-- If you have concerns about our implementations or design decisions (e.g. type soundness, complexity, ergonomics, edge cases, etc.), you should submit an issue voicing your concerns.
-We gladly welcome critique from the community.
-We want this library to be as useful as possible, so we want to hear from you!
+- If you have concerns about implementation style or design decisions (e.g. type soundness, complexity, ergonomics, edge cases, etc.), please submit an issue voicing your concerns.
+Critique from the community is welcome.
+This library is only useful so long as it works for everyone!

 ## License and Credits

 All code is licensed as MIT.
 See [LICENSE](LICENSE).

-This project has been forked from [reason-nodejs](https://github.com/sikanhe/reason-nodejs) after it appeared to be abandoned.
-The project needed renaming anyway, this seemed like a good time to do it.
+This project was forked from [reason-nodejs](https://github.com/sikanhe/reason-nodejs) after it was (or appeared to be) abandoned.
+If the original authors would like to re-engage please email me.